GerHobbelt/caffe/README.md

 We are using SSD Multibox on board our unmanned aerial vehicles

-Our only contribution is a new executable: examples/ssd/ssd_server.cpp This executable will listen for TCP connections, analyze a OpenCV mat() sent over the stream and send the result back.
+Our contribution is a new executable: examples/ssd/ssd_server.cpp This executable will listen for TCP connections, analyze a OpenCV mat() sent over the stream and send the result back.
 This allows integration of SSDMultibox in a modular environment.
 In our case the SSD server is queried